k3ntako/High-School-Internship/4-javascript/2-strings-math.md

 ## REPL

-It allows you to write code and run it very quickly without having to create files.
-You can run it on your Terminal using Node, but for now let's use one online: [replit](https://replit.com/languages/javascript).

-Throughout these lessons, try running the code by copying each example into the REPL.
+Like in previous lessons, try running the code for each section in [replit](https://replit.com/languages/javascript).

 ## String